Denis Bećirović

-Denis Bećirović (born 28 November 1975) is a Bosnian politician, professor and historian who is the 8th and current Bosniak member of the Presidency of Bosnia and Herzegovina.
-Previously, he was a member of the national House of Peoples from 2019 to 2022.
-He is the current vice-president of the Social Democratic Party.
+Denis Bećirović (born 28 November 1975) is a Bosnian politician, professor and historian serving as the 8th and current Bosniak member of the Presidency of Bosnia and Herzegovina since 2022.
+Previously, Bećirović was a member of the national House of Peoples from 2019 to 2022.
+He is a member and former vice-president of the Social Democratic Party (SDP BiH).

 Born in Tuzla, Bećirović graduated from the city's University in 1998.
-He enrolled in postgraduate studies at the Faculty of Philosophy at the University of Sarajevo in 2000.
+He enrolled in postgraduate studies at the Faculty of Humanities at the University of Sarajevo in 2000.
 Prior to his political engagement, Bećirović was a history teacher at a primary school in Tuzla.
 From 1998 to 2002, he worked at the Secondary School of Economics in his hometown.

-Bećirović has been a member of the Social Democratic Party since 1993.
+Bećirović has been a member of the SDP BiH since 1993.
 In 1998, he became a member of the Federal Parliament.
 Two years later, he entered the Tuzla Cantonal Assembly and was appointed member of the Federal House of Peoples.
-At the 2006 general election, Bećirović was elected to the national House of Representatives.
-At the 2018 general election, he ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected.
+In the 2006 general election, Bećirović was elected to the national House of Representatives.
+In the 2018 general election, he ran as the SDP BiH's candidate for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected.
 Following the general election, he became a member of the national House of Peoples.

-At the 2022 general election, Bećirović ran once again for a seat in the Presidency as a Bosniak member and was elected, defeating former Presidency member Bakir Izetbegović.
-Bećirović was sworn in as Presidency member on 16 November 2022.
+In the 2022 general election, Bećirović ran once again for a seat in the Presidency as a Bosniak member and was elected, defeating former Presidency member Bakir Izetbegović.
+Bećirović was sworn in as Presidency member in November 2022.

 Education

-Bećirović graduated in 1998 from the Faculty of Philosophy at the University of Tuzla.
+Bećirović graduated in 1998 from the Faculty of Humanities at the University of Tuzla.
 He enrolled in postgraduate studies at the Faculty of Humanities at the University of Sarajevo in 2000.
-He defended his master's thesis in 2004, and his doctorate in 2010 at the Faculty of Philosophy in Sarajevo.
+He defended his master's thesis in 2004, and his doctorate in 2010 at the Faculty of Humanities in Sarajevo.